Adi-SOUL/Models-in-one-documentation/Writerside/topics/Painter.md

 with DefaultPainter(plt, fig_size=(7, 7)) as default_painter:
-    ...  # Draw here, use default_painter instead of plt
+    ...  # Draw here, use default_painter instead of plt.figure

     default_painter.show()